Read on for some great stretches for weight training sessions.

-Cross Body Arm Stretch
+Cross-Body Arm Stretch

 - An active stretch that’s easy to perform – take your arms and swing them across your chest then allow the momentum of the first movement to take them slightly behind your back.

-Shoulders also need to be stretched properly before working out and there are a couple ways to do so.
+Shoulders also need to be stretched properly before working out and there are a couple of ways to do so.

 - You can perform the same cross-body stretch we just talked about.

-- Another great active stretch for your shoulders is the arm rotation – rotate your arm rapidly at an angle flush with the side of your body and alternate direction and arm.
+- Another great active stretch for your shoulders is arm rotation – rotate your arm rapidly at an angle flush with the side of your body and alternate direction and arm.

-Your Latissimus Dorsi, located on the lower to mid portion of your back, are two large and powerful muscles that need to be adequately stretched before working them out.
+Your Latissimus Dorsi, located on the lower to mid-portion of your back, are two large and powerful muscles that need to be adequately stretched before working them out.

 Like the pectorals and the shoulders, your lats are often worked out by many different weightlifting movements.

 - An excellent lat/backstretch is the Toe Touch Overhead Reach; stand up straight, bend down and touch your toes, bring your body straight back up, touch your hands to the sky, and repeat.

 While it may seem that upper bodyweight training is more common than lower body movements, it’s important not to neglect the muscles down there, even if you don’t work them out very much.